We don't just talk cars ... we teach how to buy them.

 And in terms of safety, in government crash testing the Traverse earned the best possible five-out-of-five star ratings for both frontal and side-impact collisions for all occupants.
 Standard safety features on all Traverse models include antilock disc brakes (ABS), stability control, traction control, front seat side-impact airbags, side curtain airbags for all three rows and one free year of OnStar (which includes turn-by-turn navigation and hands-free phone connectivity).

 The drive of the Traverse offers a nice combination of surprising nimbleness with riding comfort, while there's plenty of acceleration and handling is secure.
 That said, this is one of the largest and heaviest crossover SUVs (4,925 pounds with all-wheel drive) on the market, so prospective buyers should be realistic with their expectations as there is some performance tradeoff necessary when the engineering emphasis is on roominess and comfort.
 Even so, it is likely that most drivers will be more than satisfied with its performance.

 All in all, the Chevy Traverse isn't trying to be the fastest or most luxurious large crossover SUV, but when it comes to versatility, roominess and ride quality, this vehicle is worthy of very serious consideration.

-There are actually several different ways to buy a used Traverse at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Traverse at the lowest price, and even at wholesale.